vchavali/svadhyayam.github.io/the_analytical_framework_of_navyanyaya.md

 Here, the negation is outside the quantifier.
 We call this sentence *de dicto*, meaning that first the negation is applied before binding the variable 'x' to any particular individual: "There is no x such that Rāma is the descendent of *x*."
 Naiyyāyikas call this 'prasajya pratiṣedhaḥ' [प्रसज्य प्रतिषेधः].

-But, the logic of Navyanyāya is not quantificational.
-So, we need a different way to account for the ambiguity between the *de re* / प्रसज्य प्रतिषेध: and *de dicto* / पर्युदासः readings of the sentence in (7.2b).
+To sum it up: On a quantificational understanding of this problem, the distintion between paryudāsaḥ (*de re*) and pratiṣedhaḥ (*de dicto*) negation arises because there is an implicit existential quantifier in the unnegated sentence, "Rāma is a descendent".
+So, depending on where the negation is placed with respect to the quantifier, we get a different reading of the sentence.
+But, the logic of Navyanyāya is not quantificational; so, we need a different way to account for the ambiguity between paryudāsaḥ and pratisedhaḥ negations.

-Navyanaiyyāyikas call a type like `descendentτ` which generates a *de re* / *de dicto* distinction an 'unclarified type' (अनिरूपितधर्मः; anirūpitadharmaḥ).
+Navyanaiyyāyikas call types like `descendentτ`, which have "implicit quantifiers",  *unclarified types* (अनिरूपितधर्माः; anirūpitadharmāḥ).

 If a type `T` is unclarified, then there exists a *clarifying type* `C` (निरूपकधर्मः; nirūpakadharmaḥ) such that the